 All sound bars use speakers contained inside of an enclosure.
 To get multichannel audio, not just stereo, either a sound bar comes with a pair of satellite speakers or uses a psycho-acoustic program to simulate the “effect” of added speakers.
 Where the Yamaha YSP-1400 Sound Projector differs is that it projects its sound against the walls of the room its in, causing the audio to “bounce” back at the listener.
 Because of this, a true multichannel audio surround effect can be created without the need of any speakers other than those in the bar.
+You might also want the best 4k projector to go with it.
+Or, if you are not hung up about 4k, take a look at our list of the best projectors.

 Setting up the YSP-1400 relies more on the half-sized remote than it does on anything else.
 The most normal configuration is to run an optical audio cable from the TV to its optical input, although the coaxial input is also available (the analog inputs/output is only good for stereo or simulated surround).
 Dolby Digital and dts 5.1 decoding is built in to take advantage of a true multichannel audio signal, providing it’s given one — note that not every HDTV outputs multichannel audio, which is another reason I’m glad to have my Sony flat-panel, which does.
 The YSP-1400 is not so imposing as to take away from whatever TV it is placed in front of, should it not be wall mounted.
 Showing foresight, Yamaha built-in a TV remote repeater which, should the projector cover up the TVs IR panel, sends the signal from the TV remote “through” the bar and then out its backside.